emacs-helm/helm/index.md

 One way to ascertain that the bugs are helm-related, recreate the error either by using `Emacs -Q` or by running the included package script `./emacs-helm.sh` located in the helm directory.
+You can now also run M-x helm-packages and from the installed packages source run the "Isolate packages" action after having selected helm, this of course if you have installed Helm from package.

 Helm comes now with a template for filling bugs, when reporting issues, be sure to fill all sections and to run helm from a minimal install as